dbcook/openrocket-database/README.md

 #### LOC Precision

+LOC Precision was an early high power kit vendor, founded in 1986 by Ron and Deb Schulz in Ohio.
+It was acquired in late 2000 by Barry Lynch when Ron and Deb retired, and most recently sold in November 2016 to Dave Barber and Jason Turicik of Plymouth, WI. (source: LOC website 2018)

 Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
-LOC changed hands for the second time around the beginning of 2017, but thus far (fall 2018) the website parts listings have not had any significant upgrades to the part dimensions.
+LOC changed hands for the second time around the beginning of 2017 and is how based in Wisconsin.
+As of late 2018, the website parts listings have had some minor improvements in dimensional data.

 #### SEMROC